karlkfi/kpt-config-sync/docs/user/management_flow.md

     [foo-corp](https://github.com/frankfarzan/foo-corp-example/tree/0.1.0).
 GKE
     Policy Management is installed for foo-corp and has a [Sync](https://github.com/frankfarzan/foo-corp-example/blob/0.1.0/foo-corp/system/rbac-sync.yaml)
     for ClusterRole.
-GKE Policy Management will not delete or alter `pod-accountant`.
+CSP Configuration Management will not delete or alter `pod-accountant`.
-*   GKE Policy Management is installed for foo-corp.
+*   CSP Configuration Management is installed for foo-corp.
 Someone adds a new ClusterRole `quota-viewer` to Git in `foo-corp/cluster/quota-viewer-clusterrole.yaml`.
-GKE Policy Management will now create the `quota-viewer` ClusterRole matching the one in Git.
+CSP Configuration Management will now create the `quota-viewer` ClusterRole matching the one in Git.
 Time passes.
 Someone deletes the `quota-viewer-clusterrole.yaml` from Git.
 GKE Policy Management will now remove `quota-viewer` from the cluster.